arturochian/datascience-2015/lessons/15_clustering/README.md

 - explain and use Hierarchical Clustering

 # Oustanding items for me to complete
-- explanation of gap statistic
+- explanation of gap statistic and how to choose number of clusters
-- better explanation of how to evaluate the performance of clustering
+- better explanation of how to evaluate the performance of clustering, using [this](https://en.wikipedia.org/wiki/Cluster_analysis)
 - datasets for code examples
-- exercises for code examples
+- notebooks and exercises for code examples
 - homework assignment

 # Resources